 Return Registers Boost Efficiency When They’re Placed Properly

-HVAC professionals spend a ton of time learning about the scientific principles of air flow, currents, and pressure—so generally, they’re the ones you should turn to in order to diagnose duct flaws.
+HVAC professionals spend a ton of time learning about the scientific principles of airflow, currents, and pressure—so generally, they’re the ones you should turn to in order to diagnose duct flaws.
 Air moves in mysterious ways, so it’s possible you could completely circumvent the efficacy of your system if you try to fix your ducting system yourself.

 If that’s how your home was built, you basically have two options: you can simply live with the inefficiency, or you can have an HVAC professional out to extend the line into each room.
 It depends on how much the return register placement affects your comfort—in some homes, you can just sense that the air feels stale and unhealthy.
 If you decide to stay with a limited supply line, make sure that your interior doors have large gaps beneath them so that air can flow out of the room even when the door is shut.

 Other design items that can affect return system performance?
 The registers’ placement on each wall.
 Because heated air rises, it’s a good idea to have return registers installed high up on the wall.
-That way, when you run your air conditioning in the summertime, the return registers will be well positioned to pull the hottest air out of a room.
+That way, when you run your air conditioning in the summertime, the return registers will be well-positioned to pull the hottest air out of a room.
 However, if you don’t run your A/C all that much or don’t even have a cooling unit in your home, low-to-the-ground registers may be the best way to go.

-Return registers also perform best on an interior wall—not one adjacent with the outdoors.
+Return registers also perform best on an interior wall—not one adjacent to the outdoors.
 Instead, that’s where your supply registers should be, ideally under a window.
-Lastly, make sure the return registers aren’t too close to the supply registers, because that could cause your system to work harder.
+Lastly, make sure the return registers aren’t too close to the supply registers because that could cause your system to work harder.
 The return registers could funnel off conditioned air before it has had a chance to circulate around the room.